Tornado climatology: Long-term trends

 The reliable climatology of tornadoes is limited in geographic and temporal scope; only since 1976 in the United States and 2000 in Europe have thorough and accurate tornado statistics been logged.
 However, some trends can be noted in tornadoes causing significant damage in the United States, as somewhat reliable statistics on damaging tornadoes exist as far back as 1880.
 The highest incidence of violent tornadoes seems to shift from the Southeastern United States to the southern Great Plains every few decades.
 Also, the 1980s seemed to be a period of unusually low tornado activity in the United States, and the number of multi-death tornadoes decreased every decade from the 1920s to the 1980s, suggesting a multi-decadal pattern of some sort.
+Also, more advanced weather warning and prediction has led to fewer tornado related deaths.